 Historical Perspective with Disasters

 NLM has a long history of providing health information to prepare for and respond to all types of disasters, and has developed a number of tools and advanced information services designed for disaster and emergency.
 NLM provided information for the Bhopal, India gas leak in 1984 and helped create local disaster information centers following Hurricane Mitch in Central America.
 NLM’s Hazardous Substances Data Bank (HSDB®), a comprehensive toxicology database, provides the framework for the Wireless Information System for Emergency Responders (WISER®), a resource used by emergency responders to assist with the management of chemical, radiological, and biological emergencies.
 WISER was used in Louisiana after Hurricane Katrina, and in Iraq to help identify potentially toxic substances.
-More recently, NLM assisted public health officials responding to H1N1 influenza, earthquakes in Haiti and Chile, the Gulf of Mexico oil spill, and the Japanese radiation event, by providing timely, evidence-based information.
+More recently, NLM assisted public health officials responding to the 2014-2015 Ebola outbreak, Hurricane Sandy recovery, the Gulf of Mexico oil spill, and the Japanese radiation event, by providing timely, evidence-based information.

 DIMRC is committed to help prepare for, respond to, recover from, and mitigate the adverse health effects of disasters in conjunction with federal, state, and local governments, organizations, and local communities.
 To accomplish this, DIMRC is focused on several areas:

 Maintain access to health information during disasters - DIMRC collects, organizes, and disseminates health information for all stages of disasters.
-This includes the scientific journal literature as well as evaluations, field assessments, after-action reports, lessons learned, and guidelines.
-NLM also worked with a number of publishers to develop an Emergency Access Initiative plan to provide full-text access, at no cost, to over 200 medical journals and numerous e-books and databases following any widespread disaster that is expected to severely limit libraries' abilities to function for at least several weeks.
-In addition, NLM plans and trains for continuity of operations at its own facilities, its eight Regional Medical Libraries, and the 5,800 member libraries of its National Network of Libraries of Medicine.
+This includes training classes, research reports, field assessments, after-action reports, factsheets, lessons learned, and guidelines that are stored in the Disaster Lit: Resource Guide for Disaster Medicine and Public Health database.
+NLM also worked with a number of publishers to develop an Emergency Access Initiative web resource that provides full-text access, at no cost, to over 650 medical journals and numerous e-books and databases following any widespread disaster that is expected to severely limit libraries' abilities to function for at least several weeks.
+In addition, NLM plans and trains for continuity of operations at its own facilities, its eight Regional Medical Libraries, and the 6,000 member libraries of its National Network of Libraries of Medicine.
 Finally, NLM trains and supports librarians to serve as Disaster Information Specialists in support of meeting their communities' information needs.

 Collaborate with other agencies and communities - Working with multiple federal agencies, international organizations, and educational institutions, NLM participates in national and local partnerships to ensure that information needs receive adequate attention in planning, responding to, and recovering from disasters.